httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-The response `Repr-Digest` field-value depends on the representation metadata header fields, including `Content-Encoding: br` even when the response does not contain content.
+The response `Repr-Digest` field-value depends on the representation metadata header fields, including `Content-Encoding: br`, even when the response does not contain content.

 ~~~ http-message